renns/dsprofile/README.md

 been printed.
 Thus, the dimension could be something such as a tree node which might be printed in full or pretty-printed.

+If `profile` is called without any dimensions, the library will enter an interactive shell after the computation has finished.
+You can generate a report in the shell by entering dimension names separated by commas.
+Type `:q` to exit.

 Alternately, `profileStart` can be called to begin profiling and `profileStop` called to complete the profile.  `profileStop` can be passed dimensions for the profile report in the same way as `profile` (but they must be passed in a sequence